The Overton Window: Plot

-The novel is based on the Overton window concept in political theory, in which at any given moment there is a range of policies related to any particular issue that are considered politically acceptable ("in the window"), and other policies that politicians seeking to gain or hold public office do not feel they can recommend without being considered too far outside the mainstream ("outside the window").
+The novel is based on Joseph Overton's Overton window concept in political theory, in which at any given moment there is a range of policies related to any particular issue that is considered politically acceptable ("in the window"), and other policies that politicians seeking to gain or hold public office do not feel they can recommend without being considered too far outside the mainstream ("outside the window").
 Moving the window would make previously radical ideas seem reasonable.
 Beck has referred to the book as "faction" – fiction based on facts.

 The plot revolves around a man named Noah Gardner, a public relations executive who has no interest in politics.
 He changes his mind when he meets a woman, Molly Ross, who is "consumed by the knowledge that the United States we know is about to be lost forever," an idea Gardner dismisses as a conspiracy theory.
 After the United States comes under attack, however, he works to expose the conspirators behind the attack.